We’ve hit the waning days of summer. That can only mean one thing: school is just around the corner!

-For children who eat gluten free for medical reasons like celiac disease, and those with other dietary restrictions like food allergies, going back to school gluten free can also mean potentially difficult, dangerous and awkward situations.
+For children who follow a gluten free diet for medical reasons like celiac disease, and those with other dietary restrictions like food allergies, going back to school gluten free can also mean potentially difficult, dangerous and awkward situations.

 As a part of my “Nearly Normal” gluten-free philosophy, I want to share with you my guide for making going back to school – for school-age kids and college-bound teens alike – less stressful, safer and of course, more delicious!
 Whether your child is starting kindergarten or off to university, these tips will ensure a safe and delicious experience.